Refinancing your Mortgage

 We only ever recommend refinancing if your own bank is unwilling to come to the party and meet your rate expectations and/or new lending requirements and LVR levels.
 When assessing whether refinancing is going to save you money, it’s important to consider the financial costs involved, as well as the time commitment required.
 But ultimately yes it will save you money – or we wouldn’t suggest it as an option.

 If this is in line with your expectations, great!
-No need to refinance.
+No need to refinance (swap banks).
 We’ll help you review your loan structure and send you happily on your way.
-At any one time we’ll have multiple applications with each bank across New Zealand, for many different clients, so have a good feel for what rates you should be able to expect.
+At any one time we’ll have multiple applications with each bank across New Zealand, for many different clients, so we have a good feel for what rates you should be able to expect.

-However, sometimes your existing bank will be unwilling to compete for your business.
+However, sometimes your existing bank will be unwilling to compete for your business or their internal way of assessing applications just will not work for you.
 We often find banks are a lot more eager to please their new clients over their existing clients.
 If your bank is unwilling to negotiate, or unable to accommodate you because you don’t meet their lending requirements, we’ll be able to help you assess other options with New Zealand’s most competitive banks.

 Step 2: Before proceeding, we’ll assess the costs involved, and make sure the benefits outweigh the costs.

 Refinancing usually involves a solicitor to prepare the new mortgage, and potentially paying some break fees to the bank if you have a fixed mortgage rate.
 We’ll add these costs into the calculation so you can see the net benefit.
-We can give you a 95% accurate representation of the end result long before you’ll need to produce a full application.
+We can give you a 95-100% accurate representation of the end result long before you’ll need to produce a full application, without running credit checks, if you shop around yourself the credit checks will probably occur.

 Generally, when figuring out whether or not it’s worthwhile to refinance, you need to calculate the difference between the interest you’re currently paying, and the interest you’d be paying on your new, lower interest rate.
 This interest saving, combined with a negotiated cash-back offer from the bank will show you the gross saving.
 After subtracting the costs involved, you’ll find your net benefit from refinancing.